Does Research Matter for BS/MD, and What Counts?

 On bought research, and the publication problem

-Here is what I would rather see, as someone who has read these files.
-A student who can do a meaningful literature review, actually read the field, synthesize it, and say something useful, tells me more than an esoteric paper in a journal nobody respects.
+Here is what I would rather see, as a physician who has spent years inside academic medicine.
+A student who can do a meaningful literature review, work through the field, synthesize it, and say something useful, tells me more than an esoteric paper in a journal nobody respects.
 The first shows a mind that can think.
 The second often shows a family that can pay.
 Given the choice, the real, modest, understood piece of work wins every time.

 And there is a signal I trust even more than a student doing their own research: a student who helps others figure out research, or teaches something research-adjacent to peers or to younger students.
 You cannot teach what you do not understand, so it proves the knowledge is real in a way a byline never can.
 And it shows the instinct that matters most in medicine, the one that lifts the people around you instead of decorating a resume.

-Two honest caveats.
+Two caveats.
 Research is not bad, and none of this means a student should avoid it.
 Done genuinely, it is a real asset.
 And there are unicorns, the rare savant who truly does prodigious work young, and they exist.
 But calibrate.
 When a high schooler has more publications than an assistant professor, that is at least a yellow flag, and usually a red one.
-It does not read as brilliance.
-It reads as bought, and the rest of the file then has to overcome the doubt it created.
+It does not come across as brilliance.
+It comes across as bought, and the rest of the file then has to overcome the doubt it created.

 How to think about it